-Legend has it the vivacious Duchess of Bedford started this tradition of tea in the afternoon as she could not last until suppertime and found a “little tea” with a bite of bread and butter was enough to suffice.
+Legend has it the vivacious Duchess of Bedford started the tradition of afternoon tea times in Great Britain because she could not last until suppertime and found a “little tea” with a bite of bread and butter was enough to suffice.
 However, others — Fanny Burney and John Wesley — mention afternoon tea long before the Duchess was said to have had any influence, although the Duchess of Bedford may have been the first to serve finger foods with her tea.

 “In summer cold fish and meats, mayonaises, salads, fresh fruits, cream, &c., are generally the rule; and in winter, besides such cold dishes as game pie, joints, and sweets, such things as rissoles, salmis and cutlets are usually given.”

 Tea times in Great Britain and the idea of Royal Tea may have started with Catharine of Braganza but it is Queen Victoria that made tea drinking ultra-fashionable during her reign.
 Royal tea is the same as afternoon tea but today includes the addition of champagne or sherry.
 Queen Victoria loved tea and drank it regularly, which, of course, made tea drinking even more popular in England.
 An unnamed servant wrote about the Queen’s private life noting how much she enjoyed tea.